A Warming Trend Early In The Week - Watch Out For Icy Spots On Roadways, However

-To become a Junior Ranger, pick up the Junior Ranger Activity Booklet at the Visitor Center at Canyon View Information Plaza, Park Headquarters, Tusayan Museum near Desert View, Kolb Studio or Yavapai Observation Station.
-On the North Rim, you can pick them up at the Visitor Center.
-You then must complete the requirements listed in the booklet for your age group.
-Requirements include writing down your impressions and observations, answering questions about the park, writing poems and attending one of our Ranger-led programs offered throughout the day.
+To become a Junior Ranger at the South Rim, pick up the Junior Ranger Activity Booklet at the Grand Canyon Visitor Center, Park Headquarters, Tusayan Museum near Desert View, Kolb Studio or Yavapai Geology Museum.
+On the North Rim, pick up the booklet at the Visitor Center.
+Complete the requirements listed in the booklet for your age group.
+Requirements include writing your observations, drawing pictures, creating poems, and attending one of our ranger-led programs.
+View the schedule of ranger-led programs.

 When you finish your activities, bring the booklet back to the Visitor Center for review by a ranger.
-Each Jr. Ranger will receive an official Grand Canyon Junior Ranger Certificate and Badge.
-By showing your certificate at our park's non-profit book stores, you can purchase a custom sew-on patch to go with the award you received.
+Each Junior Ranger will take a pledge and receive an official Grand Canyon Junior Ranger badge and one of the following certificates: